 A medical home, also referred to as a "health care home," is an approach to providing comprehensive, high-quality, individualized primary care services where the focus is to achieve optimal health outcomes.
 The medical home features a personal care clinician who partners with each enrollee, their family and other caregivers to coordinate aspects of the enrollee's health care needs across care settings using evidence-based care strategies that are consistent with the enrollee's values and stage in life.

 Service Area's

-Aetna Better Health of Illinois' Premier Plan Program is offered in the following counties:
+Aetna Better Health Premier Plan MMAI Program is offered statewide and in all Illinois counties.